-Body temperature is one of the fundamental parameters evaluated when determining the health status of an animal in the clinical or research setting.
+Body temperature is a fundamental parameter for evaluating health status of an animal in the clinical or research setting.
 Temperature is also a valuable biomarker to determine humane end points for animal welfare, as well as a useful clinical indicator for evaluating disease onset and progression in infectious disease models.

 Although body temperature data is such a useful readout in research studies, it is often not evaluated due to measurement challenges.
-Rectal thermometry is the most common method used for core temperature measurements, but this technique is not only time- and labor-intensive, but also can lead to significant animal stress due to manual restraint required for insertion of the device.
+Rectal thermometry is the most common method used for core temperature measurements, but this technique is not only time- and labor-intensive, but also can lead to significant animal distress due to manual restraint required for device insertion.
 Non-contact infrared thermometry is less invasive, but this method can be influenced by external ambient temperatures, which can lead to inaccurate temperature readings.
 Therefore, a practical and reliable method for routine temperature measurements in research animals is required.